Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Bose-Hubbard model

 To investigate the exotic phases encoded in the attractive BH model, we compute the ground state of the Hamiltonian $\hat{\mathcal{H}}$ exactly by solving the time-independent Schr\"{o}dinger equation

 where $\ket{\Psi_0}$ is the ground state of the system with the associated energy $E_0$.
-We solve Eq.~(\ref{eq:GS}) by exact diagonalization (ED) (see Refs.~\onlinecite{raventos2017cold,zhang2010exact} for an introduction of the technique) to obtain a good reference state to compare with our quantum ansatz developed for CV devices.
-The way ED works is simple: given a system of $N_B$ bosons evolving on a network of $N_S$ sites, one builds an exact matrix representation of the associated Hamiltonian and diagonalize it.
+We solve Eq.~(\ref{eq:GS}) by exact diagonalization (ED) to obtain a good reference state to compare with our quantum ansatz developed for CV devices.
+Note that the way ED works in theory may appear simple: given a system of $N_B$ bosons evolving on a network of $N_S$ sites, one builds an exact matrix representation of the associated Hamiltonian and diagonalize it.
+But beyond its apparent simplicity, the method requires in practice some technical efforts of implementations (see Refs.~\cite{raventos2017cold,zhang2010exact} for an introduction of the numerical approach).
 In the case of the attractive BH model, the dimension $D_{\hat{\mathcal{H}}}$ of the resulting matrix is equal to the dimension of the Fock space of the system,

 which represents the number of ways of distributing $N_B$ bosons on $N_S$ sites.
 See Tab.~\ref{table:dimensions}, for an overview of the scaling of the $D_{\hat{\mathcal{H}}} $ as a function of $N_S$ and $N_B$.